Rissiana

 Rissiana is a village situated near Samundri, in Faisalabad District, of Punjab, Pakistan.
 There are actually two villages named Rissiana in this area; Rissiana Kalan (Bara Rissiana) and Rissiana Khurd (Chota Rissiana).
 Both have the same village number (138 GB) and are located two kilometers apart.
 Rissiana used to be called Kesgarh, and this name is still used in many official documents.
 The following details represent the demographics of Rissiana Khurd.
 Before the partition of the subcontinent in 1947, The village of Rissiana existed with Sikh majority.
-Rana Atta Muhammad is considered to be the pioneer immigrant who arrived here with his family from Sosana village of district Hushiarpur Indian Punjab.
-Sosana was a very small village but it has generated very prominent figures who contributed a lot for the development of Pakistan like Dr. Muhammad Saleem Khan and his son Rana Ayyaz Saleem (Senior Superintendent Police), Dr. Iqrar Ahmad Khan (SI), Vice Chancellor of University of Agriculture (Faisalabad) and Waseem Afzal (Central Superior Services of Pakistan) officer.

 Demographics

 The population of the village, according to 2017 census was 6,134.